Notice Of Privacy Practices

 a reasonable cost-based fee for each subsequent accounting you request

-Restrictions on Use and Sharing of Your PHI/ePHI.
-You have the right to request us to restrict how we use and release your
+Restrictions on Use and Sharing of Your PHI.
+You have the right to request us to restrict how we use and disclose your

-PHI/ePHI.
-We are not required to agree to your restriction request but
+PHI.
+We are not required to agree to your restriction request but will

-also have the right to restrict disclosures of your PHI/ePHI to your health plan
+have the right to restrict disclosures of your PHI to your health plan

 with respect to health care for which you have paid out of pocket in full.

 Breach Notification.
-You have the right to receive notification of breaches of your unsecured PHI/ePHI.
+You have the right to receive notification of breaches of your unsecured PHI.